oracle/python-oracledb/doc/src/user_guide/installation.rst

 Quick Start python-oracledb Installation
 ========================================

-This section contains the steps that you need to perform to install python-oracledb quickly.
+This section contains the steps needed to install python-oracledb.

-1. Install `Python 3 <https://www.python.org/downloads>`__, if it is not already available.
+1. Install `Python 3 <https://www.python.org/downloads>`__ if it is not already available.
 Use any version from Python 3.7 through 3.12.

-  By default, python-oracledb connects directly to Oracle Database.
-This lets it be used when Oracle Client libraries are not available (such Apple M1 or Alpine Linux), or where the client libraries are not easily installable (such as some cloud environments).
-Note not all environments are tested.

-2. Install python-oracledb from `PyPI <https://pypi.org/project/oracledb/>`__:
+2. Install python-oracledb from `PyPI <https://pypi.org/project/oracledb/>`__,
+   for example:

   .. code-block:: shell

       python -m pip install oracledb --upgrade

+  On some platforms the binary may be called ``python3`` instead of ``python``.

-  If a binary package is not available for your platform, the source package will be downloaded instead.
+  If a python-oracledb binary package is not available for your platform, the source package will be downloaded.
 This will be compiled and the resulting binary installed.

   The ``--user`` option may be useful if you do not have permission to write to system directories: